 Talia Meer completed a BA in Political Science at the University of KwaZulu Natal in 2007, and an MA in Development Studies at Dalhousie University, Canada in 2010.
 She began working as a researcher at the GHJRU in 2011.
 Her central research interests centre on identity, intersectionality and violence.
 Her work at the Unit primarily involves public health and criminal justice responses to survivors of gender-based violence, including survivors with intellectual and psychosocial disabilities; and gender, sexuality and gender-based violence education for adults and teenagers.
 She is currently pursuing a doctoral degree in Sociology focusing on gendered experiences of urban public space.

-Kristen holds a BA (Hons) in Women’s and Gender Studies from The College of New Jersey (2008) and a Master’s in Public Health from the University of Cape Town (UCT) (2013).
+Kristen holds a BA (Hons) in Women’s and Gender Studies from The College of New Jersey (2008) and a Master’s degree in Public Health from the University of Cape Town (UCT) (2013).
 Kristen’s expertise is in sexual health and reproductive justice.
-She comes from a background of direct service in the NGO sector and has been working in research at UCT since 2012 with the Centre for Infectious Disease Epidemiology and Research, the Women’s Health Research Unit, and most recently joined the Gender Health and Justice Research Unit in August 2015.
-In her spare time, Kristen co-organizes the monthly feminist discussion group, CORE, as well as the End Abortion Stigma Initiative in Cape Town.
-She is also training as a full-spectrum doula.
-Her research interests include termination of pregnancy and maternal health and rights.
+She comes from a background of direct service in the NGO sector and has worked in research at UCT since 2012 with the Centre for Infectious Disease Epidemiology and Research and the Women’s Health Research Unit.
+She joined the Gender Health and Justice Research Unit in August 2015.
+In her spare time, Kristen co-organises the End Abortion Stigma Initiative in Cape Town.
+Her research interests include termination of pregnancy, abortion stigma, and healthcare access for sexual and gender minority people.